camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-restart.md

 {{< img src="../img/variables-3.png" title="Running Process Instance" >}}

-Let us assume that the process instance has been canceled externally by a worker using following code:
+Let us assume that the process instance has been canceled externally by a worker using the following code:

 ```java
 ProcessInstance processInstance = runtimeService.createProcessInstanceQuery().singleResult();